Profile information

 If you’ve ever dreamed of waking up to birdsong, eating fruit straight from the tree, learning how people can live gently with the jungle, and falling asleep under the brightest stars you’ve ever seen… this is your place.

-Send us a personal message and tell us a little about yourself, where you’re from, and why this Hawaiian jungle chapter calls to you.
-We can’t wait to meet you and share this life!
+Send us a message and tell us a little about yourself, where you’re from, and why this Hawaiian jungle chapter calls to you.
+We can’t wait to meet you and share cultural exchange!

 Mahalo